A review of 2019

 This year my travel increased quite a bit from last year.
 I still use TripIt to track my track plans and share with family.
 My Mum has event started to use it as well, which although is another platform to be aware of, it's a great way of helping to know where we are as a family.
 So my travel stats, this year do include some family holidays as well as business travel.

 When I checked the stats for this year, I was surprised to see that I had visited eight different countries but then when I thought about it it has recorded eight as sometimes on my travels I had to go via a central airport (such as Schipol) to get to my destination so that's why I have so many countries.
 If we take away though airport stops it's really only six!

 I know sometimes Google Analtyics stats can be a bit skewed at times but I use them to get some kind of measure on how my blog is going and it's great to look back and see that from 2017 to 2018 my page views doubled, and from 2018 to 2019 they doubled again.
 So it's awesome to see that my blog is still gaining in popularity.
 With my new role at Microsoft, you will now start to see me blog over at IT Ops Talk as well.

 Last year on this blog I wrote 47 articles, this year it's around about the 63 mark.
 Which is crazy biscuits to be honest, if you'd asked me how many I had wrote I would have said about 50, if that.

 Most visited blog posts in 2019

-Looking back at the top 10 blog posts from 2018, a lot of older articles have been popular...
+Looking back at the top 10 blog posts from 2019, a lot of older articles are still surprisingly popular...